umbraco/UmbracoDocs/Reference/V9-Config/GlobalSettings/index-v10.md

 Specifies the implementation of IMainDomLock to be used.

-IMainDomLock is used to synchronize access to various resources e.g. Lucene indexes.
+`IMainDomLock` is used to synchronize access to resources like the Lucene indexes.

 Available options: